mpanighetti/dnd5e-monsters/undead/neta-rousseau.md

 # Neta Rousseau

+#### Description

-Neta is the second-youngest Rousseau.
+**Neta Rousseau** is the second-youngest Rousseau.
 She enjoys reading and is always looking for new books, but at this point she's gone through everything in the House that she can find.

 #### Behavior